 * The cumulative grade point average used to determine good standing is calculated beginning with the first semester of enrollment in that degree program, including the summer term, if applicable.
 No coursework previous to that date — including previous work done for another degree at Columbia — will be factored into the student’s current GPA.
 The cumulative GPA is derived from all courses in which a student has registered and received a grade, except when the student takes a course again after receiving an F. In such cases, the F received for the original iteration does not count toward the GPA.

-Students are expected to remain in compliance with all applicable administrative policies and procedures of the university, including those of the Columbia Libraries, Columbia Residential, and the Office of Student Conduct and Community Standards, as well as the regulations described in Essential Policies for the Columbia Community.
+Students are expected to remain in compliance with all applicable administrative policies and procedures of the Graduate School and the university, including those of the Columbia Libraries, Columbia Residential, and the Office of Student Conduct and Community Standards, as well as the regulations described in Essential Policies for the Columbia Community.

 Failure to Maintain Good Standing